antichainalysis/xmr-churner/README.md

 ```

 # How It Works
-1. **Initial Balance Check**: The tool checks the balance of the main Monero account (0) you need to make sure all your funds you want to churn are sitting in account 0.
-2. **Range Calculation**: Based on the total balance, the tool will calculate the range of atomic units (AMU) to be distributed.
+**1. Check Account Balance**
+  * `moneroc` first checks the balance and unlocked balance of the wallet.
+  * If the balance is below the upper limit of `maxRange`, `moneroc` breaks the loop and stops distributing funds.
+  * If the unlocked balance is insufficient, it waits for the funds to become available by polling the balance every 5 seconds

+**2. Create new Account**
-3. **Account Creation**: It creates a new Monero account and sends a random amount of XMR to that account.
+  * Once sufficient funds are avaiable, `moneroc` creates a new Monero account and retrieves the account's address and index

+**3. Fund Distribution**
+  * A random amount of XMR (within the `amuRange` range) is selected and transferred to the newly created account using the Monero `transfer` method via a RPC call.

+**4. Wait for Unlocked Funds**
+  * If the unlocked balance is not enough, `moneroc` waits until the funds are unlocked.

+**5. Random Delays Between Operations**
+  * After each transfer, `moneroc` introduces a random delay between 30 and 60 minutes to mimic more natual, human-like behaviour.
+This prevents `moneroc` from acting in a predictable manner and makes it harder for any observer to track/trace the flow of funds.

+**6. Churning Process**
+  * After all funds have been distributed across the accounts created in the same wallet, `moneroc` starts the churning process:
+      * It retrieves a list of all accounts and their balances.
+      * Accounts with non-zero balances are selected for churning.
+      * `moneroc` transfers funds from each account to a newly created account, iterating over each account as specific by the `churnRange`

+**7. Churning Iterations**
-4. **Churn Loop**: The tool loops over existing accounts, performing the churn operation for a random number of iterations within the defined `churnRange`.
+  * `moneroc` performs the churn operation for each selected account a random number of times (`iters`), defined within the `churnRange`.
+Each churn operation involves transferring all available funds from an account to a new one.
-5. **Delays**: Random (30-60 minutes delay range) delays between each operation because after each churn, 8-10+ hours pass, and decoy addresses start to appear, making it difficult for anyone monitoring the process to detect patterns, trace, or link activities.